 Administrators of services and facilities that provide essential services, such as university police, fire and emergency services, information and technological services, physical resources, and housing, will independently develop Continuity of Operations plans to maintain these services.
 (Refer to Section 2.25 on Emergency Preparedness: Continuity of Operations and designation of essential positions).

-In case of a weather emergency, you will be notified by the Emergency Notification System, the NMSU web page and also via the Siren system on the Las Cruces Campus.
+In case of a weather emergency, you will be notified by the Emergency Notification System, the NMSU web page for the Las Cruces Campus.